GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 ### You can speak with any retail associate to verify your identity

 * Wait in line at the Post Office.
-The retail associate will scan your barcode and review your documents.
+The retail associate will scan your barcode and review your ID.

+  * Tell the retail associate: "I received an email telling me to get this barcode scanned at this Post Office" or "I'm here to verify my information/identity".

+  * If the retail associate still does not know how to proceed, you can request a supervisor to help you.

 * After the retail associate has reviewed your documents, you’re done at the Post Office.
 The retail clerk will not receive your results.

 ### We’ll email you with next steps

-You’ll get an email to let you know if your identity verification was successful or unsuccessful within 24 hours of your visit to the Post Office.
+You'll get an email within 24 hours of visiting a Post Office.
+We'll tell you if your identity verification was successful or unsuccessful.
+Check your email for a message from no-reply@login.gov.

 If your identity verification was unsuccessful, you can: